 Also, there is Pongees silk they sell silk fabric at competitive prices and only minimum yardage/ meter needed.
 An online account will be needed to set up which is easily done.
 They provide a swift and quick service plus their customer’s service is top class.
 The collection is free from their London showroom.
 Here is a link to their website.

 Nowadays many major established retailers selling online like MacCulloch & Wallis.
 Don#t look out for their delivery costs as it can be quite high.
 Some don’t deliver to rural areas or abroad.
 If they do it will definitely cost more than just going down to your local haberdashery.
 So have a look around first.
 Some retailers also want you to spend a certain amount before you get their free delivery.

-The cons of shopping online is that to be honest you can never know what the fabric is actually like till it arrives to your front door.
-The texture, feel and weigh it may not be as describe.
+The cons of shopping online are that, to be honest, you can never know what the fabric is actually like until it arrives at your front door.
+The texture, feel, and weigh it may not be as described.
 Some online retailers do samples.
 If they do go for the samples first before buying more.

 Online shopping has just open so many more doors for us end users.
 We could source fabrics from one end of the world to another.

 Many other online places do sewing packs with items (threads, zips) that all you need to sew a particular garment as well.
 One of them is bluprint an American based onilne retailer that ships worldwide.
 I have yet to buy these packs but I have bought their online courses and they are very informative.